JanaBobulis/JanaBobulis/README.md

 ### 👋 &nbsp; I'm Jana

-- 🔭 &nbsp; I’m a full-time Junior Developer.
+- 🔭 &nbsp; I’m a full-time Developer.
 - 🌱 &nbsp; I’m currently learning JavaScript Algorithms and Data Structures on freeCodeCamp.
 I am also completing CS50's Mobile App Development with React Native course
 - 👯 &nbsp; Feel free to contact me if you wish to collaborate
 - 📫 &nbsp; How to reach me: jana.bobulis@hotmail.com